2022 Maryland Senate election: District 13

 The new 13th district encompasses south Howard County.
-Two-term Democratic incumbent Guy Guzzone, who was re-elected in 2018 with 97.4% of the vote, is running for a third term unopposed.
+Two-term Democratic incumbent Guy Guzzone, who was re-elected in 2018 with 97.4% of the vote, ran for a third term, unopposed.

 District 14

 The new 14th district runs along the border of Howard and Montgomery counties, including Olney.
-First-term Democratic incumbent Craig Zucker, who was elected in 2018 with 72.6% of the vote, is running for a second term.
+First-term Democratic incumbent Craig Zucker, who was elected in 2018 with 72.6% of the vote, ran for a second term.